jkeefe/jkeefe.github.io/family-projects/README.md

 - 2 [Extension jumper wires (male-to-female)](https://www.sparkfun.com/products/9140)
 - 1 Hollow, translucent toy
+- 1 Arduino power supply

 Except for the Optional Items, these ingredients are also found in the Arduino starter kits [I've listed](#kits).

+The optional power supply allows you to untether your Arduino from your computer -- and let it run on its own.
+Arduinos get their power either from the USB port or from the round "barrel" jack next to the Arduino's USB outlet.
+If you kit doesn't come with a separate power supply, you can buy [one that fits the barrel jack](https://www.adafruit.com/products/276) or [this nifty version](https://www.adafruit.com/products/501) that uses your Arduino's USB cable instead.

 Here's a link to the optional [extension jumper wires on Sparkfun](https://www.sparkfun.com/products/9140).